New: Share Your Fitting Room with the World

 • 4.
 Metro North Mall, Kansas City, MO - Once the premier mall for the Northland, this two-level mall has fallen out of favor due to its dated decor and competition from nearby Zona Rosa.
 Anchored by Macy’s, Dillards, and JCPenney, the mall features a very 1970s-themed center court with large balloons which float up and down.
 Currently, plans are under way for a major redevelopment, which most certainly calls for de-malling.

 • 5.
-Antioch Center, Kansas City, MO - Originally an open-air center opened in 1956, Antioch Center was enclosed in 1978.
-Currently operating at only 30 percent capacity, the 800,000 square-foot enclosed mall will be razed in 2007 and replaced with an open-air strip mall half its size.
+Antioch Center, Kansas City, MO – Originally an open-air center opened in 1956, Antioch Center was enclosed in 1978.
+Currently operating with only two anchors and the rest of the mall sealed, the 800,000 square-foot enclosed mall will be razed in 2010 and replaced with who-knows-what.

 • 6.
 Indian Springs Mall, Kansas City, KS - This musty old two-level relic really died about a decade ago, but has lived on catering to the local hispanic community.
 In addition, some local government offices have also taken some space, but the mall remains largely untouched.
 All of the anchors are vacant as well.